Jacobbishopxy/jottings/arrow-cpp/README.md

 # Arrow C++

 A study material of Apache Arrow's official tutorial.
+Under the `/tutorial` folder are examples come from Arrow's official, while `/demo` are practical cases from my own.

 - [Installation](https://arrow.apache.org/install/)